calimero-archive/docs/docs/private_shard/running_a_shard.md

 ---
-title: Setting up your Shard
+title: Setting up your Private Shard
 sidebar_position: 2
 ---

 import Logo from '../../static/img/login_form.png';

-In this guide, we will show you how you can set up your own private shard on Calimero Network.
-To get started:
+In this guide, we will show you how to set up your own private shard on the Calimero Network.
+Follow these steps to get started:

-- Go to the [Calimero dashboard](https://app.calimero.network.) and sign in to create an account.
+1. Go to the [Calimero dashboard](https://app.calimero.network.) and sign in to create an account.
+Once you have created an account, you will be redirected to the login form.

 <img src={Logo} width="600" height="600"/>

-After creating your account, you'll be redirected to login form.

 :::info
 Currently we only have support for Permissioned Private Calimero Shard owned by a single entity ran on Calimero Infrastructure.
 We are working on support Permissioned Private Calimero Shard owned by a consortium and Public Calimero Shard owned by a community which will be coming soon to the Calimero Network.
 :::

-- Click on the Shard dropdown on the top navigation bar.
+2. Click on the Shard dropdown on the top navigation bar.
+If this is your first time creating a shard, you will be prompted to select a shard type.

 ![](../../static/img/12.png)

-- If this is your first shard you will be redirected to the shard type selection.
+When creating your Shard for the first time you'll see this screen.
+Select Developer Shard as the shard type.

 ![](../../static/img/shard_type.png)